 An Australian baked classic Scroll.
 Cheese and Vegemite rolled up inside fresh yeast dough.
 Easy dough recipe made with a bread maker.
 Perfect with a Cuppa!

-- 3 tablespoons melted butter – using 15ml measure – can use oil
+- 3 tablespoons melted butter can use vegetable oil

 - 1 teaspoon sugar